"Sweep away all monsters and demons."

 16,000 people sign a petition demanding that Portland State University professor, Dr. Bruce Gilley, be fired for his essay, “The Case for Colonialism.”

-In 2019, Gibson's is awarded forty-four million dollars in compensatory damges.
+Three years later, in 2019, Gibson's is awarded forty-four million dollars in compensatory damges.
 At his sentencing, the black shoplifter says he does not think the employee's actions were racially motivated.

 UCLA students call for the firing of Professor Gordon Klein, who refuses to go easy on black students as they struggle in the wake of the George Floyd murder.
 Klein's dean denounces an email Klein sent to a student and places Klein on leave, indicating that punishment will follow.